m-mahgoub/TITAN/README.md

 | OT-108 <br>(108 classes, Internal) | Acc. @3<br>MVacc. @3 | **0.707**<br>**0.621** | 0.636<br>0.547 | 0.450<br>0.414 | 0.442<br>0.400 |
 | EBRAINS <br>(30 classes, Public) | Acc. @3<br>MVacc. @3 | **0.865**<br>**0.809** | 0.811<br>0.751 | 0.806<br>0.733 | 0.713<br>0.631 |
 | Renal allograft AMR <br> (2 classes, internal)| Acc. @3<br>MVacc. @3 | **0.919**<br>**0.785** | 0.887<br>0.666 | 0.857<br>0.630 | 0.848<br>0.646 |

-## What next?
-TITAN-preview shows just a glimpse of the envisioned final TITAN model, as the model can be easily scaled.
-More WSIs are being digitized and the synthetic caption generation with the multimodal copilot is basically unlimited, all of which can be incorporated into TITAN's pretraining pipeline.
-Stay tuned for more updates!

 ## License and Terms of use
 ⓒ Mahmood Lab.
 This model and associated code are released under the [CC-BY-NC-ND 4.0]((https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)) license and may only be used for non-commercial, academic research purposes with proper attribution.
 Any commercial use, sale, or other monetization of the TITAN model and its derivatives, which include models trained on outputs from the TITAN model or datasets created from the TITAN model, is prohibited and requires prior approval.
 Downloading the model requires prior registration on Hugging Face and agreeing to the terms of use.
 By downloading this model, you agree not to distribute, publish or reproduce a copy of the model.
 If another user within your organization wishes to use the TITAN model, they must register as an individual user and agree to comply with the terms of use.
 Users may not attempt to re-identify the deidentified data used to develop the underlying model.
 If you are a commercial entity, please contact the corresponding author or Mass General Brigham Innovation Office.